nuxt-modules/leaflet/docs/components/l-circle-marker.md

 # LCircleMarker

-> A marker in the shape of a circle
+> A circle of a fixed size with radius specified in pixels.

 ## Demo